 - 2. Click Certificates > Shared certificate. - 3.
 Click +. - 4.
 Type a name and description for the profile.
 Each certificate profile must have a unique name.
-Some names (for example, ca_1) are reserved. - 5.
+Some names (for example, ca\1) are reserved. - 5.
 In the Password field, type a password for the shared certificate profile. - 6.
-In the Certificate file field, click Browse to locate the certificate file. - 7. f you are managing macOS devices, on the macOS tab, in the Apply profile to drop-down list, select User or Device. - 8.
+In the Certificate file field, click Browse to locate the certificate file. - If you are managing Android Enterprise devices and you want to prevent users from selecting the certificate to use for other purposes, on the Android tab, select Hide certificate on Android Enterprise devices.
+This option applies only to Android 9.0 and later. - 8.
+If you are managing macOS devices, on the macOS tab, in the Apply profile to drop-down list, select User or Device. - 9.
 Click Add.